My Journey – The Early Days – Building a Business from Scratch

 At 19 years old, while most of my friends were navigating college campuses, I was navigating the roadways with a trunk full of lingerie.
 I started small—selling lacey teddies and silk pajama sets straight out of my car, one sale at a time.

 But I didn’t stop there.
 I started hosting lingerie parties, much like the classic Tupperware parties, long before it was trendy.
+We’re talking 1988-90.
 I’d gather groups of women, create a fun and welcoming space, and let them shop in private and celebrate confidence.
 Every penny I earned went right back into my business.
 If I sold one piece, I’d use the profits to buy two more.
+While doing this, I waited tables and worked retail at the mall, and became a makeup artist for Estee Lauder.
+I worked what felt like 24-7.
+But that’s what it took to pay my bills and pursue my dream.
+I didn’t have a trust fund, or a wealthy parent to loan me money.
+I built what I have with pure grit.
+Was it hard?
+Yes!
+Was I living in a single wide trailer with no AC in the middle of Charleston summers, also Yes!
+I’ll never forget being able to finally afford a window unit AC for that place.

 Living in Charleston, SC, I noticed something: the Navy presence was strong, and behind every sailor was a community of naval wives looking for connection and a little fun.
 I worked my way into every naval wife’s home I could, encouraging them to host their own parties.